Skip to main content

 1. As is discussed above, registration with the ACNC as a charity and as the PBI subtype of charity is necessary for an organisation to be recognised as a PBI for Commonwealth purposes.

 3. To be entitled to registration as a particular subtype of charity, a charity will need to meet the description of the subtype in the table in section 25-5(5) of the ACNC Act.
 Most subtypes in the table match the charitable purposes set out in the Charities Act 2013 (Cth).
 This means that, to be entitled to registration as any additional subtype of charity, a PBI will need to have the charitable purpose that matches the subtype.
-Further information about the charitable purposes is provided on the ACNC website.82
+The ACNC provides further information about charitable purposes.102

 5. PBIs provide benevolent relief by pursuing one or more charitable purposes.
 The additional subtypes that a PBI may be entitled to will depend on how the PBI goes about providing benevolent relief.